Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="console"></a>console object is present

 The `console` object will be added to the window object with empty `log` and `error` methods, if the browser does not support it.
-This is important for output of the error message and diagnostic information.
+This is important for the output of error messages and diagnostic information.

 <table>
   <thead>